 ● The skin ages prematurely from UV ray exposure as it breaks down collagen and triggers early wrinkle formation.

-● Genetics plays a role in the development of under-eye wrinkles since several genetic variations lead to quicker skin aging among different individuals.
+● Genetics play a role in the development of under-eye wrinkles since several genetic variations lead to quicker skin aging among different individuals.

 ● The combination of smoking, low food quality, and insufficient sleep accelerates wrinkle development.